Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 You can try filling in the holes chipmunks make, but they'll either dig it out again or create another exit from their underground labyrinth.
 Even if you killed them off, others would move in soon enough, in the very same burrows.

 - If you see chipmunks wrestling in your yard they may look cute, but they might not be playing.
-During certain times of year chipmunks can be territorial.
+During certain times of the year, chipmunks can be territorial.

 - Chipmunks each have their own little home ranges of roughly half an acre, but the problem is that territories often overlap